Finding the right Massage Therapist can be hard.

 TIME WASTED OR TIME SAVED?

-Something to consider from the get-go when selecting a massage therapist is how your time is spent when interacting with them.
+Something to consider from the start when selecting a massage therapist is how your time is spent when interacting with them.

 What's it like to schedule?